A 43 unit residential scheme for East Thames Group, comprising a mix tenure of social rented and shared ownership units.

 The scheme is an estate regeneration replacing a series of unpopular 1970’s buildings.
-The units have been designed to the generous space standards of the East Thames Housing Design Guide, Lifetime Homes (July 2010 revision) and aim to achieve Code for Sustainable Homes Level 4.
+The units have been designed to the generous space standards of the East Thames Housing Design Guide, Lifetime Homes and achieve Code for Sustainable Homes Level 4.
 Ten percent of units are designed for wheelchair users.

 Top 50 Affordable Developments Revealed